Inference in Difference-in-Differences: How Much Should We Trust in Independent Clusters?: Recommendations Concluding Remarks

-As discussed in Section \ref{impossibility}, there is no clear solution for inference if we have the prevalent setting in DID applications in which there is a small number of periods, and it is not possible to impose a distance metric across groups.
-In such cases, relying on inference methods that assume cross-section independence, such as CRVE, seems like the only option.
-The results derived in Section \ref{problem}, and corroborated in simulations with two important datasets in Section \ref{simulations} (the ACS and the CPS), provide guidelines on how one should proceed in empirical applications to minimize the relevance of spatial correlation in this case.
-We show that spatial correlation can lead to severe over-rejection when (i) the second moment of the difference in the pre- and post-treatment averages of the common factors is large, and (ii) factor loadings have very different distributions for the treated and control groups.
+Spatial correlation can lead to substantial over-rejection.
+Whenever feasible, applied researchers should consider methods that take that into account, as the ones discussed in Section \ref{Existing_methods}.
+However, there are common settings in which such solutions are unfeasible.
+Also, even when feasible, some alternatives may involve relevant trade-offs.
+For example, with variation in treatment timing, the CCE estimator may take spatial correlation into account, but there are some limitations and trade-offs in considering this alternative (see details in Appendix \ref{Appendix_LFM}).
+Therefore, even if an applied researcher decides to use the CCE estimator, it might be valuable to also consider DID alternatives as a robustness check.\footnote{For example, it might be interesting to consider a DID estimator that deals with the problem of aggregating heterogeneous treatment effects when there is variation in treatment timing, which is a potential problem for the CCE estimator.}

+Given that, the results we present in this paper provide guidelines on how applied researchers could proceed in empirical applications to mitigate and assess the relevance of spatial correlation when relying on inference methods that assume independent errors in the cross-section (such as CRVE at the unit level).

-Therefore, researchers in this situation should make sure that \emph{at least one} of these conditions are not satisfied (or, at least, minimized) in their applications.
-For example, consider a setting with more than one pre- and post-treatment periods in which there are arguably relevant unobserved common shocks that can affect treated and control groups differently.
-In this case, a longer time series would imply larger second moment for the difference between the pre- and post-treatment averages of the common factors if such common factors exhibit stronger positive serial correlation relative to the idiosyncratic shocks (see details in Appendix \ref{appendix_dependence}).
+Consider a setting with more than one pre- and post-treatment periods.
+In this case, a longer time series would imply larger over-rejection if common factors exhibit stronger serial correlation relative to the idiosyncratic shocks.
 The simulations from Section \ref{simulations} provide evidence that this is the case for the ACS and CPS datasets.
-One possible recommendation in this case is to restrict the sample to a few periods before and a few periods after the treatment.
-In this case, the group fixed effects would absorb more of these common shocks, making inference assuming independent groups more reliable.
-In addition to making spatial correlation problems less relevant, restricting to periods close to the policy change can also arguably make the parallel trends assumption of the DID model more plausible as well.
+One robustness check in this case is to consider a specification restricting the sample to a few periods before and a few periods after the treatment.
+In this case, the unit fixed effects would absorb more of these common shocks, making inference assuming independent units more reliable.
+An important caveat is that, in this case, the DID estimand would provide the short-term effect of the policy.
+As discussed in Remark \ref{Remark_pretest}, in this setting it would also possible to use pre-treatment data to check whether inference based on short differences is indeed reliable.